nmokey/klein-bottle/docs/index.markdown

 $$w=P\sin{\theta}(1+\epsilon\sin{v})$$

-where $R$ and $P$ are constants which determine aspect ratio, $v$ determines the position around the figure 8, and $\theta$ is the rotational angle about the figure-8 and position about the $zw$ plane.
+where $R$ and $P$ are constants which determine aspect ratio, $v$ determines the position around the figure-8, and $\theta$ is the rotational angle about the figure-8 and position about the $zw$ plane.
 (Have fun trying to visualize that!)

 Now, when we take the immersion, we lose a dimension and the Klein "bottle" becomes self-intersecting.